sabaat/spark2.2/README.md

 ```
 ## Building Spark

-Once you have the pulled the code, run `make compile`.
+Once you have the pulled the code, go to spark folder by `cd spark-homework-udf` and run `make compile`.
 The first time you run this command, it should take a while -- `sbt` will download all the dependencies and compile all the code in Spark (there's quite a bit of code).
 Once the initial assembly commands finish, you can start your project!
 (Future builds should not take this long -- `sbt` is smart enough to only recompile the changed files, unless you run `make clean`, which will remove all compiled class files.)

 # Your Task